julien-gadonneix/RL4Trading/README.md

    - The classes required for this notebook are located in the "utils" folder.
 Ensure that you have access to this folder and its contents.

 2. Fetch Financial Data:
-   - Run the "understand.ipynb" notebook to understand how to fetch financial data.
+   - Run the "get_financial_data.ipynb" notebook to understand how to fetch financial data.
 This step is crucial for gathering the necessary data for analysis.

 3. Understand Reinforcement Learning Process:
    - After fetching financial data, run the "start.ipynb" notebook to comprehend the reinforcement learning process.
 This notebook will guide you through the steps involved in reinforcement learning for financial analysis.